awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-DeviceIdentity.md

 ## Cloud First

-With Cloud First approach, IoT solution administrator can manage and control the known list of devices, or "White listed" devices.
+With Cloud First approach, IoT solution owner can manage and control the known list of devices, or "White listed" devices.

 DPS uses 3 pieces of information :